sornram9254/WebShell/README.md

-# Bindshell
+# WebShell

-This is a simple backdoor written in PHP, you can change the value of the $PASSWD variable in the php file and put whatever you wan't, but remember : if you loose the password, you loose the shell.
+This is a simple bind shell backdoor written in PHP, you can change the value of the $PASSWD variable in the php file and put whatever you wan't, but remember : if you loose the password, you loose the shell.

 # Download :